solo-io/platform-portal-backstage-plugin-backend/plugins/platform-portal-backstage-plugin-backend/README.md

 yarn add --cwd ./packages/backend @solo.io/platform-portal-backstage-plugin-backend
 ```

 2. Update your backend plugin in `packages/backend/src/plugins/catalog.ts` with the following code.
-The parts that you will need to update should similar to what is described in the Backstage docs [here](https://backstage.io/docs/features/software-catalog/external-integrations/#installing-the-provider).
-Make sure to add the code above and below the `await processingEngine.start();` lines:
+The parts that you will need to update should similar to what is described in the Backstage docs [here](https://backstage.io/docs/features/software-catalog/external-integrations/#installing-the-provider). **Make sure to add the code above and below the `await processingEngine.start();` lines**:

 ```ts
 // ...